BrankoVukmirovic/Ally-Py-docs/plugin-guide/aop.rst

 Using Aspect-Oriented Programming
 ============================================================

-Although dependency injection programming requires a lot of configuration code, the Ally.py framework reduces the need for plugin configuration by using Aspect-Oriented programming.
+Although dependency injection programming requires a lot of configuration code, the Ally.py framework reduces the amount of plugin configuration using Aspect-Oriented programming.

 Editing the example from :ref:`SQLAlchemy`, instead of manually writing the service instance function for UserService we use naming conventions and use Aspect-Oriented programming to configure the plugin ``__plugin__.sample_plugin.service.py``: